Ice cream: Overview

-Golas are summer treat consisting of shaved ice packed into a popsicle form on a stick and soaked in flavoured sugar syrup, a popular choice being kala khatta, made from the sweet and sour jamun fruit.
+Ice Golas are a summer treat consisting of shaved ice packed into a popsicle form on a stick and soaked in flavoured sugar syrup, a popular choice being kala khatta in India, made from the sweet and sour jamun fruit.
+In Puerto Rico a popular dessert is the Piragua, shaved ice put into a cone shaped cup, with different syrup flavors poured on top of the ice.
+Vendors walk on sidewalks and near the beach with a small cart containing a huge block of ice and 10 to 15 bottles containing fruit syrups such as Tamarindo and Parcha.